Age of consent in Africa: Libya

-During the Gaddafi government, the regular age of consent was 18, but sixteen-year-old girls could be married as long the parents consented.
-Pre-marital sex was illegal.
+During the Gaddafi government, the regular age of consent was 18, but sixteen-year-old girls could be married as long as the parents consented.

 After the 2011 revolution, the age of consent limit was removed.
 Presently, there is no defined age of consent, although sex is not allowed outside of marriage.
 However, the law is practically never enforced due to the Libyan Civil War.

 Madagascar

 Age of consent is 14 years, according to article 331 in the Criminal Law.
 In certain cases, including relatives and homosexuals, it is 21 years.

 Malawi

-The age of consent is 16 regardless of sexual orientation and/or gender.
+The age of consent for heterosexual sex is 16 regardless of gender.

 It was raised from 13 to 16 via an Amendment to the penal code in 2011.
 The relevant articles are 138 (dealing with sexual intercourse) and 160 (any other sexual contact).

 Mali

 The age of consent is set at 15, regardless of gender and/or sexual orientation.

 Article 225 of the updated 2001 Penal Code states that indecent assault committed against a child under age 15 without violence is punishable by 5–10 years' imprisonment.

 Indecent acts with minors at least 15 but under 21 without violence are illegal if the offender is an ascendant, a person in a position of authority (such as an employer), or a person responsible for education or supervision.